jpulse-net/jpulse-framework/docs/dev/work-items.md

-# jPulse Framework / Docs / Dev / Work Items v1.2.6
+# jPulse Docs / Dev / Work Items v1.2.6

 This is the doc to track jPulse Framework work items, arranged in three sections: